FirebaseExtended/reactfire/docs/quickstart.md

 cd myapp
 ```

-## 2. Install reactfire and the Firebase SDK
+## 2. Install ReactFire and the Firebase SDK

 ```bash
 # yarn